 band, the Tragically Hip, followed by the Rolling Stones just a few days later.

 In its first

-week alone, Air Canada Centre opened its doors to thousands of Canadians.
+week alone, the arena opened its doors to thousands of Canadians.
 Eighteen

 years, millions of guests, and a facelift later, it proudly stands among the

 top entertainment venues in North America.

 diehard fans to sharing the stage with musical icons, Scotiabank Arena captures